eabait/artistmashup/README.md

 Artist Mashup
 ============
 Artist Mashup fetch the top-100 ranked artist in Argentina from Last.fm.
 For each artist it fetch its next events and display them in a map.
-An artists ranking is rendered using a multi-column layout, where each artist is depicted using an image that links to a Youtube search for its playlists.
+A ranking of artists is rendered using a multi-column layout, where each artist is depicted using an image that links to a Youtube search for its playlists.

 This demo shows: